In-Season vs Off-Season Strength Training for Sports

 Off-season, the ideal schedule will prioritize strength for the lifter.
 This means to treat them as strength athletes for as long as possible, prioritizing strength training and recovery.
 The sad reality for many young athletes is that “off-season” isn’t really a season off from competition and practice.
 Too many young athletes play multiple, overlapping sports and are subject to the demands of coaches who don’t care about the need for seasonal breaks, let alone the need to get stronger and prepare for a competition calendar.
 Some of the competitive schedules of these athletes will fall outside of what can be responsibly managed for progressive and useful strength training.
 If you or your athlete are so busy and so tired that there is no room for strength training in your schedule, in-season or off-season, then you may need to push back against the demand being placed on you or the athlete as counterproductive.
-We suggest contacting a Starting Strength Coach if you need advice about how to manage such a busy schedule.
+We suggest contacting a Professional Barbell Coach if you need advice about how to manage such a busy schedule.

 For in-season athletes, scheduling training around competition and practice takes some advance planning.
 From Practical Programming: “If a competitive calendar is superimposed on the training program at the intermediate level, the disruption to both the competitive performance and to the training schedule itself can be planned so as to be relatively minimal.”
 Most competitive sports have one or two possible game days each week, followed by a somewhat predictable organization of practices between games.
 Planning training around this schedule is necessary to allow for progress and to minimize the interference of practice and performance on training and vice versa.